1. Efficiency Gains? New Federal Energy Efficiency Regulations Come Into Force

 10. Red, White and Cruise?
 Impact of U.S. Energy Policy on Canada

-Early in 2017, President Trump issued an executive order ("Order") inviting TransCanada Keystone Pipeline LP to re-submit its application to the State Department for a Presidential Permit for the construction and operation of the Keystone XL Pipeline ("Keystone").
+Early in 2017, President Trump issued an executive order (Order) inviting TransCanada Keystone Pipeline LP to re-submit its application to the State Department for a Presidential Permit for the construction and operation of the Keystone XL Pipeline (Keystone).
 Also included in the Order was a direction to the State Department to expeditiously review the application and reach a final determination within 60 days of TransCanada's application.
-For a detailed analysis of what such an order means and what it could imply, see our previous blog post here.

 Although the invitation to apply to Keystone is encouraging for Canada, it remains a fact that President Trump has criticized Canadian energy policies on multiple occasions.
 Further, with the current Canadian emphasis on carbon pricing and phasing out energy policies that add to emissions of greenhouse gases, there is a valid concern that energy investment in Canada will become unattractive when compared its counterpart south of the border, especially considering President Trump's position on climate change and clean energy.
 It has been estimated that carbon pricing would lead to as much as a $20 billion to $25 billion increase in energy costs for Canadians, while the Americans face no corresponding increase.
 Almost certainly, this will result in a competitive advantage to the United States as far as energy investment is concerned.30